White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and the Chicago White Sox take the field on Tuesday at Globe Life Field against Andrew Heaney, who will start for the Texas Rangers.
-First pitch is at 8:05 PM ET.
+Yasmani Grandal and the Chicago White Sox hit the field on Wednesday at Globe Life Field against Dane Dunning, who is projected to start for the Texas Rangers.
+First pitch is at 8:05 PM ET for the second game of a three-game series.

-The Rangers are the favorite in this one, at -225, while the underdog White Sox have +180 odds to play spoiler.
-A 9-run total has been set in the game.
+The Rangers are the favorite in this one, at -145, while the underdog White Sox have +120 odds to play spoiler.
+An 8-run over/under is set for the game.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.